yarongon/lobby99_receipts_downloader/README.md

    This command will initiate the downloading process, and all retrieved PDF files will be conveniently stored in your current directory.

+## How does it Work
+The email comprises HTML code.
+Within this code, the script identifies all the URLs enclosed within `a` tags.
+It then filters and retains only those URLs whose descriptions include the term `pdf`.
+It's important to note that these URLs are not direct links to the PDF files; instead, the script follows the redirection in each link to obtain the actual URL pointing to the PDF file.

 Enjoy!